Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: Results

 \emph{M\,87}.
-The befitting intrinsic spectrum for the VHE observations is PLC with a photon index of 2.1.
-The predicted spectra extrapolated by the best-fit model ($\psi_0$ and $\psi_1$) are above the 5-year sensitivity of LHAASO up to 100\,TeV (this will allow measurements of the M\,87 spectrum up to about 70 TeV), which is beneficial to constrain the intrinsic spectrum.
+The best-fitting intrinsic spectrum for the VHE observations is PLC with goodness of fit $\chi^2/$d.o.f.=1.2. and the minimum cutoff energy is $E_{\rm c}=90$\,TeV, see Fig.\,\ref{fig:constrain} and Fig.\,\ref{fig:appendix}.
+The predicted spectra extrapolated by the best-fitting model ($\psi_0$ and $\psi_1$) are above the 5-year sensitivity of LHAASO up to 70\,TeV (this will allow measurements of the M\,87 spectrum up to about 70\,TeV), which is beneficial to constrain the intrinsic spectrum.
 Above 100\,TeV, the photon-ALP conversion gradually become important so that the photons survive mainly thought $\gamma \rightarrow a\rightarrow \gamma$ channel.
-Consequently, the flux enhancement is over an order of magnitude and the flux is over the LHAASO sensitivity around 100\,TeV for three given ALP-parameter values.
-The line of $\psi_1$ shows a very or no ``shallow valley'', as the transition of survival probability $P_{\gamma\rightarrow\gamma}\approx P_{1}$ to $P_{\gamma\rightarrow\gamma}\approx P_{2}$ is smooth due to the low redshift of M\,87.
-At the highest energy, the intrinsic-spectrum cutoff makes the curve go down.
+Consequently, the flux enhancement is more than an order of magnitude and the flux is over the LHAASO sensitivity around 100\,TeV for three given ALP-parameter values.
+The line of $\psi_1$ take a very shallow ``valley'' or descending shape, as the low redshift of M\,87 lead to a smooth transition of survival probability $P_{\gamma\rightarrow\gamma}\approx P_{1}$ to $P_{\gamma\rightarrow\gamma}\approx P_{2}$.
+At the highest energy band, the intrinsic-spectrum cutoff makes the curve go down.

 \emph{IC\,310}.
-A PLC-intrinsic spectrum is used to model the intrinsic spectrum.
-The predicted spectra extrapolated by the best-fit model ($\psi_0$ and $\psi_1$) are above the sensitivity of LHAASO up to about 30\,TeV, which theoretically will allow measurements of the IC\,310 spectrum up to 60 TeV.
-Above $\sim$70\,TeV, the photon-ALP conversion gradually become important, so that the flux enhancement is over an order of magnitude and could be detected by LHAASO around 100\,TeV.
+The spectrum shows an obvious break at 200\,GeV and a BPLC model can fit the spectrum very well with goodness of fit $\chi^2/$d.o.f.=0.18, see Fig.\,\ref{fig:constrain} and Fig.\,\ref{fig:appendix}.
+The minimum cutoff energy is constrained to $E_{\rm c}=40$\,TeV.
+The predicted spectra extrapolated by the best-fitting model ($\psi_0$ and $\psi_1$) are above the sensitivity of LHAASO up to about 30\,TeV, which theoretically will allow measurements of the IC\,310 spectrum up to 30\,TeV.
+Above $\sim$50\,TeV, the photon-ALP conversion gradually become important, so that the flux enhancement is over an order of magnitude and is above the one-year LHAASO sensitivity around about 100\,TeV.
 But the intrinsic-spectrum cutoff or it together with the CM effect makes the curve turn down at the highest energy band.

 \emph{Mrk\,501}.
-A LPC-intrinsic spectrum is chosen.
-The predicted absorption-corrected spectrum is over the sensitivity of LHAASO up to about 30\,TeV, which theoretically will give a relatively weak constraint on the intrinsic spectrum.
+The spectrum after EBL-absorption correction obviously takes the shape of a broken power-law \cite{Franceschini2019}, so the best-fitting intrinsic spectrum is BLPC with goodness of fit $\chi^2/$d.o.f.=1.4, see Fig.\,\ref{fig:constrain} and Fig.\,\ref{fig:appendix}.
+The minimum cutoff energy is $E_{\rm c}=70$\,TeV.
+The predicted observed spectrum without ALP is over the five-years sensitivity of LHAASO up to about 30\,TeV, which theoretically will give a relatively weak constraint on the intrinsic spectrum up to above 100\,TeV.
 The very prominent enhanced flux at around 100\,TeV is over the LHAASO sensitivity.